AndreJFBico/TensorFlowSharp/README.md

 ## Fork of TensorFlowSharp with a example running on iOS

+The example is present in Examples/FastStyleTransferIOS.

 Before you run anything you need to download two files protobuf.a and libtensorflow-core.a and move them to TensorFlowSharp/TensorFlowSharp.iOS folder.

-These are the two tensorflow compiled static libraries for iOS.
+They are the two tensorflow compiled static libraries for iOS.

 Link:
 ```